hcarnes/hcarnes.github.io/_posts/2018-08-20-writing_tests.markdown

 Using software to run tests that generates errors if your code doesn’t give the results you want.

 ## What is the alternative?
 Manual testing, which involves running the code in the browser and seeing what happens.
-As a result, there will be clicking around and possibly not getting errors because maybe something isn't working how you hoped but does generate an error.
+As a result, there will be clicking around and possibly not getting errors because maybe something isn't working how you hoped but doesn't generate an error.

 ## Starting with the end goal in mind
 My goal was to create a pizza shop API that will render pizza topping options (cheese, pepperoni, olives) in JSON, so that the frontend can use the data down the road.